 Technology is a big part of the daily lives of families and, let’s be honest, it’s not going anywhere!
-We know that technology can be both incredibly beneficial and potentially harmful.
+We know that kids technology can be both incredibly beneficial and potentially harmful.

 Parents today are struggling with how to protect their children from the online environment and balance this with utilising digital technology to enhance communication, for education, positive entertainment and the strengthening of social relationships.